Acceptance-Based Behavior Therapy

 Therapeutic Voice

-"What would you do differently this week if anxiety were not running the show?
-Not if it were gone — just if it were not in charge."
+"What would you do this week if anxiety weren't running the show?
+Not if it were gone.
+If it were still there and just wasn't the one deciding."

 View of the Person